The mass distribution in the outskirts of clusters of galaxies as a probe of the theory of gravity: Discussion

-As a cautionary note about our analysis presented in this work, we recall that the $\Lambda$CDM and $fR4$ runs of the DUSTGRAIN simulations that we use here are normalised at the CMB epoch; therefore, their power-spectrum normalisation at $z=0$, $\sigma_8$, are 0.847 and 0.967 for the two models respectively (Sect. \ref{sim}).
+As a cautionary note about our analysis presented in this work, we recall that the $\Lambda$CDM and $fR4$ runs of the DUSTGRAIN simulations that we used here were normalized at the CMB epoch.
+Therefore, their power-spectrum normalization at $z=0$, $\sigma_8$ was 0.847 and 0.967 for the two models (Sect. \ref{sim}).
 To show that our results are not affected by these different values of $\sigma_8$, we compared the median MARs at $z=0$ of our low- and high-mass $\Lambda$CDM samples with the median MARs estimated by \citet{pizzardo2020,pizzardo22} in the $\Lambda$CDM L-CoDECS N-body simulation of \citet{Baldi2012CoDECS}, which has $\sigma_8=0.809$.
-Despite the lower $\sigma_8$, we find that the MARs in the L-CoDECS simulation are $\sim14\%$ and $\sim 3\%$ larger than the MARs of our samples, for the low- and the high-mass bin, respectively.
-In addition, in our DUSTGRAIN samples, the splashback radius is $\sim 2\%$ smaller and $\sim 20\%$ larger than in the L-CoDECS simulations for the low- and high-mass bin, respectively.
-Hence, the behaviour of the splashback radius does not appear to be correlated with $\sigma_8$.
-Similarly, we expect that $\varsigma$ is not correlated with $\sigma_8$ either and, therefore, the differences between the models that we find here are mainly driven by the different theory of gravity.
+Despite the lower $\sigma_8$, we find that the MARs in the L-CoDECS simulation are $\sim14\%$ and $\sim 3\%$ larger than the MARs of our DUSTGRAIN samples for the low- and the high-mass bin, respectively.
+Moreover, $\varsigma$ is $\sim 4.5\%$ smaller in the DUSTGRAIN clusters than in the L-CoDECS simulations for both the low- and high-mass bin.
+In addition, in DUSTGRAIN, $\sigma_{8,\Lambda{\rm CDM}} < \sigma_{8,fR4}$, which means that if $\varsigma$ were inversely proportional to $\sigma_8$, we should expect $\varsigma$s larger in $\Lambda$CDM than in $fR4$ at fixed redshift and mass.
+This expectation is the opposite of the results from the simulations (Table \ref{ptmin_samples}).
+Hence, the behavior of $\varsigma$ does not appear to be correlated with $\sigma_8$, and therefore, the differences between the models that we find here are mainly driven by the different theory of gravity.

+{One might expect that the outer regions of clusters smoothly approach the uniform cosmic background and that this background contributes to the mass profile of the clusters.
+However, the distribution of matter around both simulated \citep[e.g.,][]{gao2004sub,vandenbosch2005,Cornwell23a,Cornwell23b} and real clusters \citep[e.g.,][]{Beers1983,Dressler1988,Martinez16,Sarron19} is inhomogeneous, with filaments, groups of galaxies, and low-density regions.
+Therefore, we did not subtract the contribution of a uniform background from the mass profile the clusters in our analysis (see Sect. \ref{numRes2}).
+Nevertheless, we verified that the effect of subtracting a uniform background with density $\Omega_M\rho_c$ from the mass profiles has a negligible effect on our results: The radii $\varsigma$ at which the minimum of the radial derivative of the cluster mass profile occurs are $\sim 10\%$ larger on average than the $\varsigma$s from the profiles without subtraction.
+More importantly, the correlations between $\varsigma$, redshift, and MAR are preserved at similar significance levels.}